Popular Influencers in 2026, a Sponsorship Buyer's View

 | Kallmekris | 13.0M | True crime / commentary |

-Music channels lead in raw audience but accept fewer briefs than entertainment channels.
+Music channels lead in raw audience but accept fewer brand briefs than entertainment channels at the same subscriber level.

-The Mannii Show and Adriana Show usually price 2 to 3 weeks out.
+The Mannii Show and Adriana Show normally quote 2 to 3 weeks before a publish date, which keeps them reachable for fast campaigns.

-From 6 priced creators in this niche, the working bands look like this:
+From 6 priced creators in this niche, the working ranges look like this:

 |---|---|---|